kasdar23/jdi-light/source/includes/_tutorial.md

 ## Integration
 This article is a quick, practical introduction to working with [JDI Light](https://github.com/jdi-testing/jdi-light).<br/>
 In this section, we’ll start with a simple scenario – opening a browser window, navigating to a given URL and looking for some desired content on the page.<br/>
-### Maven Dependencies
-In the pom.xml file, add the following dependency:

 ```java
 <dependency>
     <groupId>com.epam.jdi</groupId>